oracle-livelabs/oci/gdk-oci-email/04-configure-app/configure-app.md

 4. Save (`CTRL+S`) the file.

 Congratulations!
-In this lab, you configured the application to use the OCI Object Storage bucket created earlier.
+In this lab, you configured the application to use the OCI Email Delivery.

 You may now **proceed to the next lab**.